se-rwth/se-rwth.github.io/_pages/research/Model-Driven-Systems-Engineering.md

 processes in the context of Industry 4.0 we also conceived a multi-level framework for machining based on these concepts [[BKL+18]](#BKL+18).

+In a holistic model-driven engineering approach for CPS, we bridge the gap between functions and the physical product architecture to enable agile development driven by automation by modeling mechanical functional architectures in SysML [[DRW+20]](#DRW+20).

+{% include trennlinie.html %}

+## Key Statements

+1.

 {% include trennlinie.html %}